Welcome to the Podiatry Arena forums

 1896 Summer Olympics

-The 1896 Summer Olympics (Greek: Θερινοί Ολυμπιακοί Αγώνες 1896, romanizedTherinoí Olympiakoí Agónes 1896), officially known as the Games of the I Olympiad (Greek: Αγώνες της 1ης Ολυμπιάδας, romanizedAgónes tis 1is Olympiádas) and commonly known as Athens 1896 (Greek: Αθήνα 1896), was the first international Olympic Games held in modern history.
-Organised by the International Olympic Committee (IOC), which had been created by French aristocrat Pierre de Coubertin, it was held in Athens, Greece, from 6 to 15 April 1896.[2]
+The 1896 Summer Olympics,[1] officially known as the Games of the I Olympiad,[2] and commonly known as Athens 1896 (Greek: Αθήνα 1896), were the first international Olympic Games held in modern history.
+Organised by the International Olympic Committee (IOC), which had been created by French aristocrat Pierre de Coubertin, the event was held in Athens, Greece, from 6 to 15 April 1896.

-Fourteen nations (according to the IOC, though the number is subject to interpretation) and 241 athletes (all males; this number is also disputed) took part in the games.[3][2]
-Participants were all European, or living in Europe, with the exception of the United States team.
-Over 65% of the competing athletes were Greek.
+Fourteen nations (according to the IOC, though the number is subject to interpretation) and 241 athletes (all males; this number is also disputed) took part in the games.[3]
+Participants were all European or living in Europe, with the exception of the United States team, and over 65% of the competing athletes were Greek.
 Winners were given a silver medal, while runners-up received a copper medal.
-Retroactively, the IOC has converted these to gold and silver, and awarded bronze medals to third placed athletes.
+Retroactively, the IOC has designated the top three finishers in each event as gold, silver, and bronze medalists.
 Ten of the 14 participating nations earned medals.
+On April 6, 1896, American James Connolly became the first Olympic medalist in more than 1,500 years, competing in the triple jump.[4]
 The United States won the most gold medals, 11, while host nation Greece won the most medals overall, 47.
 The highlight for the Greeks was the marathon victory by their compatriot Spyridon Louis.
 The most successful competitor was German wrestler and gymnast Carl Schuhmann, who won four events.

-Athens had been unanimously chosen to stage the inaugural modern Games during a congress organised by Coubertin in Paris on 23 June 1894, during which the IOC was also created, because Greece was the birthplace of the Ancient Olympic Games.
-The main venue was the Panathenaic Stadium, where athletics and wrestling took place; other venues included the Neo Phaliron Velodrome for cycling, and the Zappeion for fencing.
+Athens had been chosen to stage the inaugural modern Games during a congress organised by Coubertin in Paris on 23 June 1894, during which the IOC was also created.[5]
+The main venue was the Panathenaic Stadium, where athletics and wrestling took place; other venues included the Neo Phaliron Velodrome for cycling and the Zappeion for fencing.
 The opening ceremony was held in the Panathenaic Stadium on 6 April, during which most of the competing athletes were aligned on the infield, grouped by nation.
 After a speech by the president of the organising committee, Crown Prince Constantine, his father officially opened the Games.
-Afterwards, nine bands and 150 choir singers performed an Olympic Hymn, composed by Spyridon Samaras, with words by poet Kostis Palamas.
+Afterwards, nine bands and 150 choir singers performed an Olympic Hymn, composed by Spyridon Samaras and written by Kostis Palamas.

 2. NewsBot